yatinkumbhare/puppet-rjil/README.md

 layout get assigned their correct role.

 For example, for the case of an apache server.
-Puppet contains the description of how a machine is traisitions to its desired role.
+Puppet contains the description of how a machine is transitioned to its desired role.

 ````
 +----------+      +-----------+